-Deferred revenues increased by P200.32 million as a result of tuition fees collected and charged/billed which were not yet earned for the remainder of the first semester of the current S.Y.
-The said increase was from FEU and FECSI, as EACCI already recognized as income all its tuition fee charges.
+Deferred revenues grew by P1,093.18 million as a result of tuition fees collected and charged/billed which were not yet earned for the first semester/trimester of the current S.Y.
+The said increase was from FEU, East Asia Computer Center, Inc. (EACCI), Far Eastern College - Silang, Inc. (FECSI), FEU High and RCI.
+As of report date, only a portion of the total tuition fees collected and charged was recognized as income.